Ballyconnell: Post-1600

-By 1619 Pynnar's Survey of Land Holders found that Talbot had built a strong defensive wall called a bawn, which was a square measuring 100 ft along each side and 12 ft high, with two flanking towers.
-Within the bawn was erected a strong castle of lime and stone three stories high which "stands in a very good and convenient place for the strength and service of the country".
+By 1619, Pynnar's Survey of Land Holders found that Talbot had built a strong defensive wall called a bawn, which was a square measuring 100 ft along each side and 12 ft high, with two flanking towers.
+Within the bawn was erected a strong castle of lime and stone three stories high which was described as being "in a very good and convenient place for the strength and service of the country".

+In August 1622, another survey stated that: